 - View – Go into the article writing screen & view more information about the keyword.

-- Recheck – Re-run analysis to get newer up to date information about the keyword.
+- Re-Analyse – Re-run analysis to get newer up to date information about the keyword.

 - X – Delete keyword.

-You can restart failed, or stuck keywords at anytime.
+You can restart a failed, or stuck keyword at anytime by clicking on the ‘re-analyse’ button.

-Click on the “view” button on any page audit row to take you to the Article Writing screen.
+Click on the “view” button to launch the Article Writing screen.

 - Breadcrumbs for navigation